Are you new to the complex world of GDPR compliance, or are you looking for ways to improve your existing data map? Then, this article is for you.

 Suppose you are legally transferring data to vendors outside the EU region, your data map must then contain all the legal information required to prove your vendor’s GDPR compliance and use of SCCs to ensure data integrity.

-What Is the Purpose of GDPR Data Flow Mapping?
+What Is the Purpose of Data Flow Mapping in GDPR?

 Article 30 of GDPR requires businesses to have a ROPA.
 Data mapping is a subset of ROPA that companies can leverage to become compliant.